uzoma-u/uzoma-u/README.md

 - 👋 Hi!, My name is Uzoma Vera Udenkwor.
 I'm currently enrolled in MSc Computing at Cardiff University.
-- 👀 I'm interested in using languages including Python, Java, JS, HTML & CSS to build applications for enterprise solutions.
+- 👀 I write code in Python, JS, HTML & CSS to build applications for web solutions.
-- I am looking for a Graduate Software development Role where i can utilize my knowledge and skills of Programming while also learning new languages, tools and their applications.
-- 🌱 I'm currently learning Java and developing knowledge of Object Oriented Programming in real-life applications.
+- Looking for a Software development Role.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...